lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 6.0003 485579776
 ```

-80 million rows per second.
+80 million rows per second!
 That's much much faster than fakedata.

-Sure fakedata generates random output and the yes command just says yes the
+Sure fakedata generates random output and the yes command just output yes.
+But
-whole time.
-But there are almost two orders of magnitude between the two
+there are almost two orders of magnitude between the two programs: it's very
-programs so it's very unlikely the random generation can explain all of this.
+unlikely the random generation can explain all of this.

 But, again, facts > assumptions.

-I don't trust myself guessing even in such a trivial case like this one.
-So I
+I don't trust myself guessing.
+Even in such a trivial case like this one.

-wrote this program:
+So I wrote this program:

 ```go
 package main